Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System

+There are different ways \red{of defining fidelity and we summarize them in the Supplemental Document.}

-In photonic and exciton-polariton systems, the QGT and Berry curvature can be experimentally measured via angle and polarization-resolved spectroscopy~\cite{bleu2018}.
-Specifically, in an exciton-polariton system displaying two distinct energy bands due to the optical anisotropy of the microcavity or the exciton-hosting material, the Stokes parameters of the polariton emission are measured for the two polarized energy bands at each point in momentum space, using the polarization-resolved intensities $I$.
-Here, we define the Stokes parameters as: $S_x=(I_H-I_V)/(I_H+I_V)$, $S_y=(I_D-I_A)/(I_D+I_A)$ and $S_z=(I_+-I_-)/(I_++I_-)$, where $I_{H,V}$ are the intensities of the horizontally and vertically polarized emission, $I_{D,A}$ are those for the diagonal and antidiagonal polarization, and $I_\pm$ are the intensities for the two circular polarizations \cite{bleu2018}.
-The Stokes vector $\mathbf{S}_n(\mathbf{k})$ of the emitted photon has the same orientation as the pseudospin vector of the polariton in the Bloch sphere so we use them interchangeably here.
-From the momentum-dependent pseudospin $\mathbf{S}_n(\mathbf{k})$ of the $n$-th eigenstate, the QGT can then be calculated as described in Ref. \cite{bleu2018} and summarized below.
+Experimentally, the QGT and Berry curvature can be measured via angle \red{(or momentum)} and polarization-resolved spectroscopy \red{in photonic and hybrid photonic (exciton-polariton) systems~\cite{bleu2018}}, which provide direct optical access to the system's eigenenergies and eigenstates.
+For such measurements, it is important to use systems that have polarization-dependent energy bands.
+In exciton-polariton systems, in particular, photons are strongly coupled to an exciton, and the polarization of light emitted as the polaritons decay is used to probe their pseudospin characterised by the Stokes vector components: $S_x=(I_H-I_V)/(I_H+I_V)$, $S_y=(I_D-I_A)/(I_D+I_A)$ and \red{$S_z=(I_\circlearrowleft-I_\circlearrowright)/(I_\circlearrowleft+I_\circlearrowright)$, where $I_{H,V,D,A}$ are the intensities of the horizontally, vertically, diagonally, and antidiagonally polarized emissions, respectively, and $I_{\circlearrowleft,\circlearrowright}$ }are the intensities for the two circular polarizations \cite{bleu2018}.

+The Stokes vector $\mathbf{S}_n(\mathbf{k})$ of the emitted photon has the same orientation as the pseudospin vector of the polariton in the Bloch sphere so we use them interchangeably here \cite{bleu2018}.
+From the momentum-dependent pseudospin $\mathbf{S}_n(\mathbf{k})$ of the $n$-th \red{band}, the QGT can then be calculated as described in Ref. \cite{bleu2018} and summarized below.